If you make a purchase via a link on this site, Card Making Circle may receive a small commission on the transaction - at no added cost to you.

 Stamping - Apply Perfect Medium (or embossing ink) to a stamp and stamp down on the paper.
 Apply dry Perfect Pearls with a brush to to lightly brush over the medium.

 As it's difficult to see where you have stamped, the Perfect Pearls do tend to go everywhere (maybe that's me!).
-So I've just learnt to accept the whole of the card has a shine to it with more intense colour over the stamped images.
+So I've just learnt to accept the whole of the card has a shine with more intense colour over the stamped images.

 Gently brush off any excess powder.
 Then careful apply a light mist of water and leave to dry.